 And it’s only the tip of the iceberg…

-Thus, due to some of the limitations, highly-regulated and compliance-driven industries might need a longer retention period than Atlassian’s BRIE backup capabilities allow.
+Thus, due to some of the limitations, highly-regulated and compliance-driven industries might need a longer retention period than Atlassian Backup and Restore allow.
 Moreover, they might require having a few backup copies of their data to meet the 3-2-1 backup rule and having at least 3 copies in no less than 2 different storage instances, one of which is off-site.

 Q: What should I look for while building my backup strategy?